-It is natural for a dog to bite.
-She uses her mouth far more than her paws for manipulating objects (for obvious reasons).
-While she is a puppy, such behaviour is to be expected (although it should still not be encouraged), but when she grows up she will want to use her mouth but this can sometimes lead her to trouble.
-Your attempts to stop your dog biting someone else or another dog should thus begin during puppyhood.
+While she is a puppy, such behaviour is to be expected (although it should still not be encouraged), but when she grows up she should gradually learn to control the use of her mouth.
+Your attempts to stop your dog from biting someone or a dog should thus begin during puppyhood.

-Puppies begin to chew things when their teeth grow, and the human hand is fair game.
-However, as your dog grows into a juvenile, the strength of her jaw increases exponentially.
+Puppies begin to chew things when their teeth grow, but you need to teach your dog that a human hand is not something to chew on.
+Indeed, as your dog grows into a juvenile, the strength of her jaw increases exponentially.

 If she was to be allowed to continue biting into adulthood danger could be just around the corner: the bite force of an average adult Rottweiler is 328 pounds per square inch: the equivalent of placing 23 kilogrammes of weight on 1 cm of skin.

-It is generally accepted that there are a five reasons for the adult dog to bite.
-We’ve included specific breeds that are more prone to each trait.
+It is generally accepted that there are five reasons for the adult dog to bite.

-Dogs can feel possessive over food, people, toys or territory.
-They are especially guilty of being possessive over food.
-Even the most placid dog may bite if you try to remove her food bowl while she is trying to eat, and certain other breeds will exhibit possessive aggression if they feel their owner is being threatened.
+Dogs can feel protective over food, people, toys or territory.
+Food is a primary resource for dogs, thus they might be particularly protective of it.
+Even the most placid dog may bite if you try to remove her food bowl while she is trying to eat.
+Certain other breeds will exhibit protective aggression over toys, or if they feel their owner is being threatened.

-A dog that is fearful is more likely to bite a person, than well-socialised dog.
+A dog that is fearful rather than easy-going and relaxed is more likely to bite a person.
 Early socialisation of a dog will get her used to vets, strangers and other dogs.
 Well-organised family training and awareness prevents young children from scaring a pet.

 Pain and illness